 - Soil requirements: Sandy well-draining soil with lots of organic matter.

-- Water Requirements: Make sure your sunflowers receive at least 1 to 1-1/2 inches of water each week.
+- Water Requirements: Ensure your sunflowers receive at least 1 to 1-1/2 inches of water each week.
 Young plants will require less until they are more established.

-- Feeding Requirements: A spring application of compost or general purpose fertilizer will be adequate.
-For extra showy blooms you can give supplemental feedings through the growing season with a foliar spray or monthly side dressing.
+- Feeding Requirements: A spring application of compost or general-purpose fertilizer will be adequate.
+You can give supplemental feedings through the growing season with a foliar spray or monthly side dressing for extra showy blooms.

 Sunflowers can generally handle most insect attacks, but if they get out of hand, insect pests can cause damage.